Repotting cannabis: the perfect time and the right method

 Adjust the pot size correctly

 One of the most important decisions when repotting is choosing the right pot size.
 Choose a pot that is about 2-3 sizes larger than the current one.
 A pot that is too large can cause the soil to remain moist for too long, which increases the risk of root rot.
-A pot that is too small will not provide enough space for root growth and may restrict the plant's growth.
+A pot that is too small does not provide enough space for root growth and can restrict the plant's growth.
 Make sure that the new pot offers enough space for the roots to spread out without leaving too much unused soil.

 Pay attention to soil and drainage